 photo credit: Jörg Landsberg

-The sometime pianist made his German chamber music début in the Laeiszhalle in Hamburg in 2015, has appeared as a concerto soloist with the Sinfonieorchester Aachen and Bremer Philharmoniker, and has recorded for the Capstone and Centaur labels.
+The sometime pianist made his German début at the Laeiszhalle in Hamburg in 2015, has appeared as a concerto soloist with the Sinfonieorchester Aachen and Bremer Philharmoniker, and has released recordings on the Capstone and Centaur labels.
 He began his singing career with young-artist engagements at Chautauqua Opera and Glimmerglass Opera in New York before joining the International Opera Studio, and later the ensemble, of the Hamburg State Opera.
 While he still enjoys appearing in concert and recital venues, Lysack retired from the opera stage during the pandemic, joining the global management consulting firm, Kearney, in 2022.